 Members of the Commission shall report to the Executive Secretary, in the electronic format, weekly catches of Pacific saury in the Convention Area by fishing vessels flying their flags by Wednesday of the next week.
 The Executive Secretary shall make publicly available the compiled catch of Pacific saury in the Convention Area on the Commission’s website as well as share each Member’s catch of Pacific saury in the Convention Area on the Member’s page of Commission’s website without delay; and

-In the event that the total reported catch of all Members reaches 90% of the TAC set out in paragraph 8, the Executive Secretary shall notify all Members without delay.
+In the event that the total reported catch of all Members except for small island developing States as specified in Paragraph 9bis reaches 90% of the TAC set out in paragraph 8, the Executive Secretary shall notify all Members without delay.
 Those Members with more than 10,000 mt of catch limits shall close the fishery within 72 hours from the receipt of the notification.
 Those Members with less than 10,000 mt of catch limits may continue operations, but their total catch shall not exceed 90% of their catch limits.

 Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag that fish Pacific saury record their catches and report them to the relevant flag state authorities in accordance with their national data recording and reporting requirements.

-In the event that a Member reaches 70% of its catch limit set out in paragraph 9, the Executive Secretary shall inform that Member of that fact, with a copy to all other Members.
+In the event that a Member except for small island developing States as specified in Paragraph 9bis reaches 70% of its catch limit set out in paragraph 9, the Executive Secretary shall inform that Member of that fact, with a copy to all other Members.
 That Member shall close the fishery for its flagged vessels when the total catch of its flagged vessels is equivalent to 100% of its catch limit.
 Such Member shall notify promptly the Executive Secretary of the date of the closure, except as described in paragraph 13.

 Members fishing for Pacific saury in areas of their jurisdiction that are adjacent to the Convention Area may divert part of their catch limit for areas under their jurisdiction to their own catch of Pacific saury in the Convention Area by vessels entitled to fly their flags and authorized to fish for Pacific saury.